swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 Jobs in a CI/CD workflow are executed on applications known as runners.
-These can be physical servers, virtual machines (like the default runner used for our workflow so far), or container images, and may operate on a public cloud, like the runner used for our workflow so far, or on-premises within your own infrastructure.
+These can be physical servers, virtual machines (like the default runner used for our workflow so far), or container images, and may operate on a public cloud or on-premises within your own infrastructure.

 We will create a custom container image for a self-hosted runner and deploy it on our Kubernetes cluster.
 A base instance of this runner listens for jobs from GitHub Actions.
-When asked to, it creates specialized GPU runner pods on the Kubernetes cluster to execute the jobs.
+When asked to, it creates a specialized GPU runner pods on the Kubernetes cluster to execute the jobs.
 This specialized runner will then be destroyed.